The Dashboard You Need When Managing a Sales Team for the First Time

 While sales is about results, you’ll soon learn that sales – for you – is all about your team.

-So if we all understand how crucial individual reps (and their compounded effort) is to meeting targets and improving the company’s bottom line, it’s time to show that in our sales dashboards.
+So if we all understand how crucial individual reps (and their compounded effort) are to meeting targets and improving the company’s bottom line, it’s time to show that in our sales dashboards.

 Maybe Mary wants to increase the number of her calls, since that’s how she contributes most to the sales process.
 Or maybe she wants to compete with another top performer.